matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ### Emergency withdraw from Sync

-If ordinary withdraw from Sync account is ignored by network operators user could create an emergency withdraw request using special Ethereum transaction, this withdraw request can't be ignored.
+If ordinary withdraw from zkSync account is ignored by network operators user could create an emergency withdraw request using special Ethereum transaction, this withdraw request can't be ignored.

-Moves the full amount of the given token from the Sync account to the Ethereum account.
+Moves the full amount of the given token from the zkSync account to the Ethereum account.

 Once the operation is committed to the Ethereum network, we have to wait for a certain amount of confirmations (see [provider docs](providers.md#get-amount-of-confirmations-required-for-priority-operations) for exact number) before